 Cultivating our True nature, developing healthy relationships with others and reconnecting with the earth are all actions that require personal and collective responsibility.
-Domination and control by patriarchal rule has shaped society in unhealthy ways that continue to diminish our planet to something to be used for monetary gain and consumed to the point of destruction.
+Domination and control over others by what is known as “Power Over” has shaped society in unhealthy ways that continue to diminish our planet to something to be used for monetary gain and consumed to the point of destruction.
 It also devalues uniqueness and perceives individuality as a threat to be conquered.

 Shifting this dynamic that Starhawk refers to as “Power Over” means transforming our culture by acting in accordance with our beliefs.
-This can take the form of speaking up when a neighbor says something that diminishes another person, showing up to a protest against fracking, or participating in a trance to free oneself from harsh, personal judgement.
+This can take the form of speaking up when a neighbor says something racist, showing up to a protest, or participating in a trance to free oneself from harsh, personal judgement.
 Immanence reminds us that all of these events are connected to the vitality of the whole, and therefore decision making on behalf of the whole is a magical act on a larger scale.
-Reclaiming witches know this and use their integrity and will power to invoke balance, healing and equality through their magical practices.
+Reclaiming witches know this and do their best to act with integrity and Willpower to invoke balance, healing and equality through their magical practices.